 See the animation below which makes it clear.
 Tap on the Forward and Reverse buttons.

-Take the NauticEd Maneuvering Under Power online course.
-Learn how to easily handle propwalk, back your boat into a slip on a windy day, and generally look like a professional in the marina.
+Take the NauticEd Maneuvering Under Power online course to learn more Learn how to easily handle propwalk, back your boat into a slip on a windy day, and generally look like a professional in the marina.